Successfully selling on Amazon: These 10 commandments every seller should know!

 What distinguishes a bad customer experience from a good one?
 Sometimes it’s just the customer service!
 Even if the presentation is perfect and the product wins every award – something can always go wrong.
 What matters is the customer’s experience, how problems are handled.
 If this is positive, even a bad experience can turn into a good one.
 If the customer comes back afterward, sellers have definitely been able to sell successfully on Amazon.

 Customer inquiries should be responded to promptly – ideally still today – and everything should be done to resolve the issue.
-This is sometimes simple, as it may only require a piece of information (“Is your dog leash suitable for small dogs?”), but it can also be difficult (“The leash was already broken!
+Sometimes this is simple, as it only requires a response (“Is your dog leash suitable for small dogs?”), but sometimes it can be difficult (“The leash was already broken!
 What a lousy business!”).
 In addition to a friendly and courteous response, it is now important to help as straightforwardly as possible, for example, with a quick refund or the free shipping of a replacement product.
 Online sellers can certainly orient themselves to the unbureaucratic standards of the shipping company, as successful Amazon sellers have understood that buyers are accustomed to the high customer orientation of the eCommerce giant.
 Money-back guarantees and similar offers also build trust.
-The key word here is definitely goodwill.
+The keyword here is definitely goodwill.

 6. Maintain your reviews!

 Bad reviews of products or sellers are never a good showcase in the online world, and especially not if one wants to sell successfully on Amazon.
 Customers are shown the average score as well as the individual reviews from buyers, which naturally influences the next potential customer in their purchasing decision.
-But not only that – the Amazon algorithm also registers the reviews and pulls the emergency brake if there are too many negative judgments about a seller: Then winning a Buy Box for this seller is no longer an option, which could lead to significant revenue losses.
+But not only that – the Amazon algorithm also registers the reviews and pulls the emergency brake if there are too many negative judgments about a seller: then the gain of a Buy Box for this seller is no longer in question, which could lead to significant revenue losses.

 This leads to several conclusions:

 Only flawless items are sent to the customer.
-This is also an important point, as the return and defect rates in turn influence the chances of winning the Buy Box.
+This is also an important point, as the return and defect rates in turn influence the profit of the Buy Box.

 7. Provide flawless shipping – or FBA!

-Many sellers therefore use Fulfillment by Amazon, or FBA for short.
-This allows the shipping giant to take care of the entire fulfillment process, from storage to returns.
-For those who want to save themselves the stress and logistical effort, FBA is one of the best options for selling successfully on the Amazon marketplace.
-This is because their own goods are automatically found in the Prime category – which now has a significant influence on the purchasing decisions of online shoppers.
-However, since the service is certainly not free, sellers should carefully consider beforehand whether FBA is worthwhile for the entire range or if only the top sellers can be handled through it.
+Many merchants therefore use Fulfillment by Amazon, abbreviated FBA.
+This means that the shipping giant takes care of the entire fulfillment from storage to returns.
+For those who want to save themselves the stress and logistical effort, FBA is one of the best options for successfully selling on the Amazon marketplace.
+Because with it, one’s own goods are automatically found in the Prime category – and this has now a significant influence on the purchasing decision of online shoppers.
+However, since the service is of course not free, merchants should carefully consider beforehand whether FBA is worthwhile for the entire range or whether only the top sellers can be handled through it.

 8. Create ads with Amazon PPC!

-As an Amazon seller, it is always about increasing and maintaining one’s visibility in the search.
-SEO optimization and the Buy Box play a crucial role in this.
-Additionally, there is also the option to place advertisements in the search results.
-With “Pay per Click,” sellers pay for each click generated by the respective ad.
-The advantage of Amazon PPC is that this tool typically allows for a faster improvement in visibility than pure SEO optimization.
+As an Amazon seller, it is always about increasing and asserting one’s visibility in the search.
+SEO optimization and Buy Box play a crucial role in this.
+Additionally, there is also the option to place ads in the search results.
+With “Pay per Click,” sellers pay per click generated by the respective ad.
+The advantage of Amazon PPC is that this tool usually achieves a faster improvement in visibility than pure SEO optimization.

-At the same time, there is also an interrelationship between SEO and PPC.
-While the former is a prerequisite for a good click-through rate of the PPC campaign, the latter improves the organic ranking.
+At the same time, however, there is also a relationship between SEO and PPC.
+While the former is the prerequisite for a good click-through rate of the PPC campaign, the latter in turn improves the organic ranking.
 To sell successfully on Amazon, both measures should therefore be combined.

 9. Also think about marketing outside of Amazon!

-Amazon may be a world of its own – but Amazon users are found everywhere.
+Amazon may be a world unto itself – but Amazon users are found everywhere.
 The shipping giant holds almost 70 percent market share in German eCommerce and thus has an impressive reach.
 Those who shop online are highly likely to shop on Amazon as well.
 Potential customers are therefore not only waiting for sellers in the Amazon search but also generally in the depths of the World Wide Web.

 Those who want to sell successfully on Amazon should therefore engage in early marketing and expand their own brand outside of Amazon as well.
-Having a dedicated website, a newsletter, and a well-maintained social media presence are invaluable.
-Clever sellers can also rely on these sales channels to generate positive reviews and promote the launch of new products.
+A own website, a newsletter, and a well-maintained social media presence are worth their weight in gold.
+Resourceful sellers can also rely on these sales channels to generate positive reviews and promote the launch of new products.

-It doesn’t have to be every social media channel at once – it’s better to focus on one platform and do it well than to maintain all platforms half-heartedly.
-Appropriate tools like Hootsuite can help with this.
-The more personality and emotion a brand has, the more likely it is to achieve good customer loyalty.
+It doesn’t always have to be every social media channel at once – it’s better to focus on one platform properly than to maintain all platforms half-heartedly.
+Corresponding tools like Hootsuite help with this.
+Because the more personality and emotionality a brand has, the more likely a good customer loyalty is.

-In addition, social media, Google ads, and links on one’s own website can increase the conversion rate.
-Those who are successfully directed to the Amazon offers from there are more likely to purchase from that specific seller.
+In addition, the conversion rate can be increased through social media, Google ads, and links on one’s own website.
+Those who are successfully directed from there to the Amazon offers are more likely to purchase from that specific seller.

 10. Keep an eye on competitors and adjust your prices!

-Knowing and monitoring the market and competitors in its product category is a must for any seller who wants to sell successfully on Amazon.
+Knowing and monitoring the market and competitors in one’s product category is a must for any seller who wants to sell successfully on Amazon.
 Nothing is more frustrating than overlooking a trend that would have perfectly suited one’s own brand.
-Moreover, the price is one of the most important factors when it comes to ranking, Buy Box, and closing sales.
+In addition, the price is one of the most important factors when it comes to ranking, Buy Box and closing sales.
 A price deviation of just a few percentage points upwards can already make it extremely unlikely for a buyer to find an item.
-However, a price that is too low is also not necessarily crowned with success on Amazon, as the corporation would also lose revenue, which is why the algorithm punishes this as well.
+However, a price that is too low is also not necessarily crowned with success on Amazon, as the company would also lose revenue, which is why the algorithm punishes this as well.
 Keeping an eye on the prices of others is therefore crucial.

-Manual price adjustment may still be manageable for a few items in the portfolio – however, with larger assortments, this task quickly becomes an impossibility.
-Therefore, sellers should automate this process and use appropriate repricers.
+Manual price adjustment may still be manageable for a few items in the portfolio – however, with larger assortments, this task quickly becomes an impossible feat.
+Therefore, sellers should automate this process and use corresponding Repricer.
 This analyzes the market at every moment and automatically adjusts the prices.
-An appropriate lower limit also ensures economic profitability.
+A corresponding lower limit also ensures economic profitability.

 Conclusion: Success on Amazon is more than just SEO!